 Challenge yourself to look at your bio with fresh eyes.
 Are there new accolades you should add, big defining topics that have changed or been added?
 Get ’em in there!

-Don’t be afraid to show a personality, but do use your bio line to showcase who you are and what you talk about.
-Make people want to follow you and, when they do follow you, know what they are getting.
+Don’t be afraid to show a personality, but use your bio line to showcase who you are and what you talk about.
+Make people want to follow you and know what they are getting when they do follow you.

 And also, can we all agree that Vanilla Lattes are delicious?